Go West (song): Music video

 The accompanying music video for "Go West" was directed by British director Howard Greenhalgh and relies heavily on computer-generated imagery, like all of his videos for the Very singles.
 It begins with a red Statue of Liberty, and then depicts a grey city where the communist domination is evident on the basis of Soviet imagery such as red stars and red flags, the Yuri Gagarin Monument (a spaceman on a column) and the Monument to the Conquerors of Space (a rocket on a spire-like pedestal).
 Troops of identical Soviet men march up a staircase stretching into the clouds, seemingly toward a Western society, with the Statue of Liberty, now appearing as a black diva looming in the distance (played by backing-vocalist Sylvia Mason-James).
 Tennant and Lowe appear throughout; Tennant carries a blue-and-yellow striped arrow staff, and Lowe travels on a flying surfboard.
 Occasional live action shots of Soviet iconography appear; in one Tennant and Lowe appear in their costumes, walking across Red Square.

+Bernstein from Spin commented on the video, "Purloining images from such fertile sources as Blade Runner, Devo, Metropolis, and the Powell and Pressburger 1946 classic Stairway to Heaven, the video is a computer-generated fantastic voyage.
+The at-all-times deadpan Boys march up endless white staircases and sail the skyline on silver surfboards from the West Coast to Red Square."
 The video received heavy rotation on MTV Europe in November 1993 and was nominated for the Grammy Award for Best Short Form Music Video in 1995, losing to "Love Is Strong" by The Rolling Stones.
 The "Go West" costumes were parodied in the video for their later 2006 single, "I'm with Stupid".